 Discussion and participation are particularly important in English 101 and students are expected to keep up with readings, view and listen to lectures and contribute to online discussions regularly by weekly deadlines.
-Students are expected to contribute to the learning community through constructive discussion of readings as well as peer review.
+Students are expected to contribute to the learning community through constructive discussion of readings as well as responses to peers.